sapegin/washingcode-book/manuscript/book.md

 We were able to separate all low level code and hide it in another module.

-It may feel like I prefer a small functions, or even a very small functions, but it’s not the case.
+It may seem like I prefer small functions, or even very small functions, but that’s not the case.
 The main reason to extract code into separate functions here is a violation of the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 The original function had too many responsibilities: getting special offers, generating cache keys, reading data from cache, storing data in cache.
 All of them with two branches for our two brands.

-## Tables or maps
+### Tables or maps

-One of my favorite techniques of improving (read avoiding) conditions is replacing them with tables or maps.
-In JavaScript it’s an object.
+One of my favorite techniques on improving _(read: avoiding)_ conditions is replacing them with tables or maps.
+With JavaScript a table or map can just be a plain object.

-We’ve just done this as a part of our special offers example refactoring.
+We’ve just done this as a part of our "special offers" refactoring example above.
 Let’s have a look at a simpler example now.
 This example may be a bit extreme, but I actually wrote this code 19 years ago:

 <!-- prettier-ignore -->
 ```js